Advertisement

 The BSR Weekly Arts and Culture Roundup, January 22-28, 2026

 This week, the newest play from James Ijames makes its Philly premiere at the Arden, opening with a handful of previews before next Wednesday.
-Then, FringeArts flirts with capitalism with a compelling weekend show; the search for collective imagination comes in an immersive experience at Space 1026; and a new exhibit at Woodmere looks at a ceramics career that spans half a century.
+Then, FringeArts flirts with capitalism with a compelling weekend show, the search for collective imagination comes in an immersive experience at Space 1026, and a new exhibit at Woodmere looks at a ceramics career that spans half a century.

-What The Pictures Sound Like: Sonic Explorations Of Art Kane Photographs
+What the Pictures Sound Like: Sonic Explorations of Art Kane Photographs

 Thursday, January 22, 8pm

-The Rotunda, 4014 Walnut Street
+Rotunda, 4014 Walnut Street, Philadelphia

-Drummer Jonathan Kane, guitarist Reeves Gabrels, and bassist Jair-Rohm Parker Wells come together for a multimedia performance that interprets the music of artists photographed by the legendary Art Kane—who was famous for iconic images of The Who, Jim Morrison, Louis Armstrong, Cream, Jefferson Airplane, The Beatles, and more.
+Drummer Jonathan Kane, guitarist Reeves Gabrels, and bassist Jair-Rohm Parker Wells come together for a multimedia performance that interprets the music of artists photographed by the legendary Art Kane, who was famous for iconic images of The Who, Jim Morrison, Louis Armstrong, Cream, Jefferson Airplane, The Beatles, and more.
 Admission to the performance is free.

 we come to collect: a flirtation with capitalism

-FringeArts, 140 North Columbus Boulevard
+FringeArts, 140 N Columbus Boulevard, Philadelphia

 “OBIE Award-winning artist Jenn Kidwell and ASL artist Brandon Kazen-Maddox invite you to roll in the pigsty of American consumerism.
 Dark, funny, incisive, and just a little bit misbehaved, Kidwell’s interrogation of capitalism and her place within it is an unforgettable, all-inclusive trip into the heart of darkness.”